Rays vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will hand the ball to Blake Snell (2-6) for his 14th start of the season.
+- The Padres will send Joe Musgrove (4-2) to the mound for his 10th start this season.

+- He has earned a quality start three times in nine starts this season.

-- Snell will look to finish five or more innings for the fifth start in a row.
+- Musgrove has pitched five or more innings in seven straight games and will look to extend that streak.

-- He has made 13 appearances and finished two of them without allowing an earned run.
+- In nine appearances this season, he has finished two without allowing an earned run.

 |Opponent